 YouTube already has so many viewers; it’s free and everyone loves it being free,” he says.
 “So what we’re asking people to pay for is not just additional shows: it’s functionality, and it’s a musical element as well.”

-However, YouTube is also offering users the chance to try YouTube Premium for three months before deciding whether it’s worth paying for.
+However, YouTube is also offering users the chance to try YouTube Premium for one month before deciding whether it’s worth paying for.

 If users just want to access music, there is a separate YouTube Music subscription which will cost £9.99 – but it won’t grant users access to original programming.

 YouTube Music will also be available for free with ads.

 You can watch the first episode of the following YouTube Premium shows below…